List of master's degrees in North America: Global Affairs

 The Master of Science in Global Affairs is a degree program available at New York University.
 The 42-credit curriculum is designed to help students unravel the complex relationships between nations and key international factors and make sense of world events.
 Coursework covers subjects ranging from economic globalization and the issues facing developing countries to conflict resolution and international law.

 The Master of Global Affairs (MGA) is a two-year professional degree offered by the Munk School within the University of Toronto.
 The interdisciplinary degree aims to equip students with an awareness of global financial systems, global civil society, and global governance to prepare students for strategic thinking and responsible leadership on global issues.

 The Master's of Arts in Global Governance (MAGG) offered by the Balsillie School of International Affairs designed to be completed in 16 months, consists of two terms of course work, a third term in which students complete a major research paper, followed by a fourth term as an intern working on global governance issues in the public or private sector, a research institute, or NGO.
 The selection process for the MAGG is highly competitive and only 15-18 students are admitted per year.

+A Master of Global Affairs program is offered at the University of Notre Dame, Rice University, and the University of Toronto.